 Barry is also a governor of Bacup and Rawtenstall Grammar School where he Chairs the Buildings and Health and Safety Committees.

 Philip was previously a senior partner in the Deloitte UK firm.
-Philip retired in 2007 after being a partner for 30 years, specialising in audit, mergers and acquisitions.
-He was an elected member of the Deloitte UK Board of Partners and the first chairman of the firm’s Audit Committee.
+He was also an elected member of the Deloitte UK Board of Partners.

-Philip was the President of the Federation of European Accountants (FEE) during 2011 and 2012.
-He was also a member of the International Auditing and Assurance Standards Board Consultative Advisory Group (IAASB CAG) and the International Ethics Standards Board Consultative Advisory Group (IESBA CAG).
-Philip is currently a member of the Standing Advisory Group of the Public Company Accounting Oversight Board (PCAOB) in the US.
+Philip was the President of the Federation of European Accountants.
+He was also a member of the International Auditing and Assurance Standards Board Consultative Advisory Group and the International Ethics Standards Board Consultative Advisory Group.
+Philip is currently a member of the Standing Advisory Group of the Public Company Accounting Oversight Board in the US.

-From May 2007 to April 2015, Philip was a non-executive director of Yorkshire Building Society, where he also chaired the Audit Committee.
-He is a seconded member of the Audit Committee of Wellcome Trust and is a non-executive director of Lakeland Limited, a retail kitchenware company based in the Lake District.
-He also chairs the board of governors of Cheadle Hulme School, a large independent day school in Cheshire and is a trustee of the Rugby Football Foundation, the charitable arm of the Rugby Football Union.
+Philip was a non-executive director of Yorkshire Building Society, where he also chaired the Audit Committee.
+He is a seconded member of the Audit Committee of Wellcome Trust and is a non-executive director of Lakeland Limited.
+He also chairs the board of governors of Cheadle Hulme School.

 Kate’s career was in the Greater Manchester Probation Service for the next fifteen years where she held a variety of roles before becoming District Manager responsible for Stockport and Trafford.

-In 2003, Kate moved to Stockport Metropolitan Borough Council as Head of Youth Offending Services.
-Here she was successful in achieving significant performance improvement before taking up the post of Head of Youth Offending in Manchester.
-Kate had lead roles in areas such as gun gang crime, safeguarding and reducing the use of custody.
+In 2003, Kate moved to Stockport Council as Head of Youth Offending Services she then later held the post of Head of Youth Offending in Manchester.

-In May 2011, Kate moved to the voluntary sector where she was Chief Executive of the Young People’s Support Foundation, a charity working with youth homelessness.
+In May 2011, Kate moved to the voluntary sector where she was Chief Executive of the Young People’s Support Foundation.

 Frances Done CBE